 Ensuring businesses run effectively is a huge business in itself.
 Companies are always striving to operate as efficiently as possible.
 Management analysts review specific areas of a business and propose ways to improve efficiency while increasing revenue and reducing costs.
 Frequent travel to meet with clients can be common since they typically work with many companies.

-This role is growing faster than the overall occupational average — projected to increase by 14 percent from 2014-2024, according to the BLS.
+Employment for management analysts is growing faster than the overall average — projected to grow 11% from 2021 to 2031, according to the BLS.
 This is a testament to the demand for companies to focus on improving efficiency while reducing operational costs.

 The average management analyst salary is $93,000, according to the BLS.
 Previous work experience is highly beneficial, along with a bachelor’s degree and certification as a Certified Management Consultant.

 Marketing managers estimate the demand for products and services that an organization and its competitors offer.
 They then identify potential markets for their company’s products.
 Often, marketing managers monitor trends that can indicate the need or demand for a new product or service.
 Then they will assist in the development of that product or service and create a marketing plan for it.

 Marketing managers also develop pricing strategies to help organizations maximize their profits and market share while ensuring that customers are satisfied.
 They collaborate with sales, public relations and product development teams.